slamora/brackets-wiki/Brackets-Extensions.md

 **Fun & Games**
 * [Cowsay](https://github.com/lkcampbell/brackets-cowsay): An extension for Brackets to generate a cow saying very profound and silly things.
+* [Fortune](https://github.com/lkcampbell/brackets-fortune): An extension for Brackets to insert a random fortune into the editor.
 * [Snake](https://github.com/AboutWebLLC/brackets-snake): Because sometimes you need to eat your code.

 ---